urvish667/fiction-app/docs/recommendation-system.md

 1. **Database Model**: `StoryRecommendation` model in Prisma schema
 2. **Similarity Utilities**: Functions for computing similarity between stories
-3. **Recommendation Generator**: Script to precompute and store recommendations
+3. **Recommendation Service**: Library for generating and storing recommendations
+4. **API Endpoints**:
-4. **API Endpoint**: Endpoint to serve recommendations for a specific story
+   - Endpoint to serve recommendations for a specific story
+   - Endpoint to generate recommendations (protected by API key)
 5. **Frontend Component**: React component to display recommendations on the chapter page

 ## Database Schema